Zhang Jialong

+Biography

 He graduated from Inner Mongolia University in 2010 where he majored in history, stumbled on his first job and became a journalist.

 He reported for the financial news magazine Caijing about the forceful demolition of artist Ai Weiwei's workshop in Shanghai.
 He also covered Zhao Lianhai, a father whose son was a victim of melamine-tainted milk formula, and other rights defenders.

 In April, 2011, he was interrogated by Beijing police for 24 hours, and his home ransacked, for tweeting "today on taxi the driver said that two third of taxi drivers in Beijing will stage a strike during the May First holidays."
 He was subsequently given a 10-day administrative detention for "posting false information on an overseas website Twitter that was retweeted 37 times and caused disruption of social order."

 The incident was listed as a "significant, particularly sensitive case" by the criminal detection squad of the public transportation unit of Beijing Municipal Public Security Bureau, and he was called by the Beijing police a "dangerous element" who "incited a strike online" and "attempted to provoke disruptions and harm the capital city's public transportation order."